VoronDesign/VoronUsers/printer_mods/evandepol/Voron2.4-Cable-clamps/README.md

 I used this set of clamps to route and secure the wiring in my Voron 2.4 350mm.

 There are three types, each requiring an m3 bolt and t-nut in order to secure them to the inside perimeter of the upper (meaning closest to the deck) 2020 extrusion.
 The deck should rest on top of the clamps.
+You'll likely need a ball-end hex driver in order to connect to the nut at an angle via the access hole.

 ![Example installation](Images/annotated.jpg)